SumeghaGodara/snakemake/basic_tutorial.md

     "{filename}_2.pe.qc.fq.gz",
     "{filename}_2.se.qc.fq.gz"
   shell:
-    """trimmomatic PE {input} {output} LEADING:2 TRAILING:2 \
+    "trimmomatic PE {input} {output} LEADING:2 TRAILING:2 \
      SLIDINGWINDOW:4:15 \
-      MINLEN:25"""
+     MINLEN:25"
 ```

-Take a look at [glob_wildcards](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-run-my-rule-on-all-files-of-a-certain-directory) as well.
+> Take a look at [glob_wildcards](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-run-my-rule-on-all-files-of-a-certain-directory) as well.

 # Final thoughts - writing your own snakefile

-**Just like scripting, or writing an R script, writing a snakefile is a kind of programming.
-So you'll have to do a lot of debugging :) :(.** A few thoughts for you on how to do this:
+> **Just like scripting, or writing an R script, writing a snakefile is a kind of programming.
+So you'll have to do a lot of debugging :) :(.**

+- A few thoughts for you on how to do this:
 * start small, grow your snakefile!
 * DO copy and paste from this tutorial and others you find online!
 * it rarely hurts to just re-run snakemake!**

+### Dealing with complexity

+Workflows can get really complicated; [here](https://github.com/spacegraphcats/2018-paper-spacegraphcats/blob/master/pipeline-base/Snakefile), for example, is one for our most recent paper.
+But it's all just using the building blocks that I showed you above!

+If you want to see some good examples of how to build nice, clean, simple looking workflows, check out [this RNAseq example](https://github.com/snakemake-workflows/rna-seq-star-deseq2).

-## Thinking about workflows - a strong(er) argument
+# Thinking about workflows - a strong(er) argument

 what do (snakemake) workflows do for me?

-A laundry list:

 - declarative vs procedural specification
   - allows analysis of workflow graph, parallelization